nf-core/hic/docs/usage.md

 #### `--ligation_site`

 Ligation motif after reads ligation.
 This motif is used for reads trimming and depends on the fill in strategy.
-Note that multiple ligation sites can be specified.
+Note that multiple ligation sites can be specified (comma separated) and that 'N' base is interpreted and replaced by 'A','C','G','T'.
 Default: 'AAGCTAGCTT'

 ```bash
 --ligation_site '[Ligation motif]'
 ```

+Exemple of the ARIMA kit: GATCGATC,GATCGANT,GANTGATC,GANTGANT

 #### `--min_restriction_fragment_size`